pushbits/server/README.md

 Currently, the only supported way of installing PushBits is via [Docker](https://www.docker.com/) or [Podman](https://podman.io/).
 The image is hosted [here on Docker Hub](https://hub.docker.com/r/eikendev/pushbits).

-You are advised to install PushBits behind a reverse proxy and enable TLS.
+**You are advised to install PushBits behind a reverse proxy and enable TLS.**
+Otherwise, all API requests will be sent unencrypted.

 ## Configuration